 It's no secret that Diana was a unique royal.
 Sometimes called the "people's princess", she made some unexpected choices that won her hearts all over the world.
 She famously chose an engagement ring that was 'off the rack', rather than custom-made, which was unusual for royalty.
-The ring in question was a 12 Carat Ceylon blue sapphire ring surrounded by 14 diamonds, which she wore throughout her engagement, during her marriage, and most controversially, after her divorce.
+The ring in question was a 12-carat Ceylon blue sapphire ring surrounded by 14 diamonds, which she wore throughout her engagement, during her marriage, and most controversially, after her divorce.

-Diana wasn't afraid of wearing her ring with anything from her colorful wardrobe, and she most often paired her ring with earrings and necklaces featuring diamonds, pearls and more sapphires.
+Diana wasn't afraid of wearing her ring with anything from her colourful wardrobe, and she most often paired her ring with earrings and necklaces featuring diamonds, pearls and more sapphires.
 Most famously, she wore it with a seven-strand pearl and sapphire choker with her iconic "revenge" dress in 1994.

 Kate Middleton's sapphire engagement ring

 Princess Diana's engagement ring sparked a decade-long boom in sapphire ring sales and this same ring came back into the limelight when Prince Willian popped the question to Kate Middleton, now the Duchess of Cambridge, in 2010.
-Unlike Diana, Kate wears a more muted color palette, allowing her blue sapphire ring to take the spotlight.
+Unlike Diana, Kate wears a more muted colour palette, allowing her blue sapphire ring to take the spotlight.
 She often pairs her ring with an understated pendant necklace and diamond or sapphire drop earrings.

 Princess Eugenie's pink sapphire engagement ring

 Prince Andrew and Sarah Ferguson's daughter, Princess Eugenie, received a pink sapphire ring following her engagement to her now-husband, Jack Brooksbank.
 The ring itself was a pink-orange padparadscha sapphire surrounded by a halo of diamonds.
-The princess doesn't shy away from color in her wardrobe, often wearing the ring with blue or purple pastel dresses and coats.
+The princess doesn't shy away from colour in her wardrobe, often wearing the ring with blue or purple pastel dresses and coats.

 How to care for your sapphires

-To start, make sure you're keeping your sapphire engagement ring, necklaces, earrings, or other sapphire jewelry are stored separately.
+To start, make sure you're keeping your sapphire engagement ring, necklaces, earrings, or other sapphire jewellery are stored separately.
 Sapphire is a naturally hard substance and can scratch and damage soft metals quite easily.
 Even so, sapphire is certainly not indestructible so it's important to clean and store it properly.
 Although the sapphire itself is unlikely to be blemished, pavé-set stones and the precious metal setting run the risk of damage.